MASS members sit on a number of internal committees to help serve our membership – click on a committee name to view a member list.

 The Mental Health and Wellbeing Committee considers mental health and wellness concerns in our schools and informs and advises the Executive and the membership on how we can best support schools and school divisions and best advocate for students with mental or emotional health issues.

-The Ad Hoc Committee on Early Childhood Education informs and advises the Executive and membership on the direction of early childhood education, developing and renewing a MASS position in this area as a basis for advocacy and action towards a comprehensive provincial framework for early childhood education which is based on research.
+The Early Childhood Education Committee informs and advises the Executive and membership on the direction of early childhood education, developing and renewing a MASS position in this area as a basis for advocacy and action towards a comprehensive provincial framework for early childhood education which is based on research.